onox/orka/docs/rendering/contexts.md

    Flags   => (Debug => True, others => False));
 ```

 This will create a context using the 'device' platform of EGL.

+!!! note
-A context that uses
-the Wayland platform can be created using the function `Create_Context` in package
+    A context that uses the Wayland platform can be created using the function
+    `Create_Context` in package `:::ada Orka.Contexts.EGL.Wayland`.
-`:::ada Orka.Contexts.EGL.Wayland`.
-The Wayland platform is also used when creating
-a context on Linux via AWT.
+    The Wayland platform is also used when creating a context on Linux via AWT.

 The context is created and made current on the calling task by the `Create_Context`
 function.